FeiLiu36/LLM4MOEA/README.md

 **Step 1:** Create your key from API2D

-**Step 2:** copy your own API2D API Key to run.py.
+**Step 2:** Copy your own API2D API Key to run.py.
 No additional settings are required.

 You can also

-+ use official API from OpenAI
++ Use official API from OpenAI

 + Or local open-source LLM model, such as Llama2, Gemma